appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 ### Limitations

-With the Iframe widget, you cannot add widgets that rely on underlying platform capabilities, such as:
+You cannot create custom widgets using Iframe that rely on underlying platform capabilities, such as:

 * Widgets behaving like a canvas or parent, enabling the dropping of additional widgets (example, Container).
 * Widgets acting as modals or drawers on top of the existing canvas.